mattgodbolt/ce-cppcon-talk/Notes.md

 me on to our first major topic: Compilers are SUPER CLEVER!
 * range-for example
   * maybe we external function call?
-  * make vector<T> and show "oh noes where's my code"
+  * make acuumulate<T> and show "oh noes where's my code" or a class?
   * show std::accumulate?
 * some examples here